 Finding the Best Oil for Classic Cars

-The flip side of this engine oil comparison are 100% synthetic engine oils, which are engineered in the laboratory using an advanced processing method that removes all impurities.
+On the flip side of this engine oil comparison, we have 100% synthetic engine oils, which are engineered in the laboratory using an advanced processing method that removes all impurities.

-These man-made synthetic base stock oils are pure, with uniform molecular structures and are specifically designed to deliver particular lubricating applications.
+These man-made synthetic base stock oils are pure, with uniform molecular structures, and are specifically designed to deliver in particular lubricating applications.

 Using synthetic oil in classic cars has become more of the norm today than ever before.

-The next critical area that is not only important, but a necessity, is protecting your classic car’s engine from corrosion and rust.
-Typically, classic cars are kept in storage the majority of the time and they’re driven rather infrequently, mostly during the hot summer months.
+The next critical area that is not only important but a necessity, is protecting your classic car’s engine from corrosion and rust.
+Typically, classic cars are kept in storage the majority of the time and they’re driven rather infrequently.
+Most driving takes place during the hot summer months.

 There’s a reason your car is called a classic car.
 There are very few of them left running, especially in the beautiful condition you’ve restored your prized possession to.